sezanzeb/systemd-pydbus-example/readme.md

 systemd-pydbus-example-client --message hello
 ```

-The server should have received the message and "hello" should now be
+The service should have received the message and "hello" should now be
 visible in:

 ```